 If the linearise calculation fails, there will normally be an error message, but the cause is usually a change of direction in one of the relevant table.
 If there is no error, these linearisation curves can be applied to the current lens.
-Once that has been done, and the lens is accepted, these newly worked out curves for linearising zoom will be put into effect.
+Once that has been done, click Apply to Zoom Axis button.
+The lens is accepted and these newly worked out curves for linearising zoom will be put into effect.
 If the lens Save button is used, the zoom positions, focal lengths and field sizes that you entered will be saved onto disk, and may be viewed whenever that lens is selected.
 It is better to use fewer points than more when linearizing a lens and 4-6 points will often work better than 10 entered at every focal length.
 (See Table Graph section for more data on lens curves).